artcuddy/project2-blackjack/README.md

   ___
 # Credits

++ My Code Institute mentor Rohit Sharma for keeping me on track with the code

 + Content
   + All icons are from [Font Awesome](https://fontawesome.com/ "Font Awesome")
   + All fonts are from [Google Fonts](https://fonts.google.com/ "Google Fonts")